Welcome to the Stud

 The Hour of the Horse

 The turmoil that ripped me out of my sleep was absolute.
 Yelling and shouting everywhere.
 Infernal noise.
-The barrack lights going on and out again, as far as the neon tubes could cope.
+The barrack lights going on and out again, as fast as the neon tubes could cope.
 On and out.
 On and out.
 I hadn’t got the slightest idea of what was going on or how late or early it was.
 Men were storming in, kicking against the steel bed frames.
 They thundered stroke after stroke down on the startled occupants, literally whipping them out of their bunks.
 After another staccato the lamps stayed dark, but our nocturnal intruders keep switching their torches on and off, flashing in our faces, blinding us.
 From all directions came the eldritch crackling and white-blue arcs from spark sticks being set off in the air.
 Continue reading

 Sleep did not come easily for me.
 Staring into the dark room I tried to blank my mind, but only opened it to the day’s grisly events.
 I tried to occupy it with pleasant thoughts; funny moments with my flatmate, my favourite music, the smell of a new car.
 Ere I knew it my silly subconscious had made sinister associations with the Maserati I’d borrowed and the odour of freshly worn leather tack.
 Eighty-six more days of this, and I would be in need of some serious therapy – if I would be able to lie on a couch, that was.
 Continue reading